lukejacksonn/servor/README.md

 The motivation here was to write a package from the ground up with no dependencies; using only native node and browser APIs to do a specific task with minimal code.

 - 🗂 Serves static content like scripts, styles, images from a given directory
-- 🖥 Redirects all path requests to a single file for frontend routing
+- 🗜 Uses gzip on common filetypes like html, css and js to give a production feel
 - ♻️ Reloads the browser when project files get added, removed or modified
 - 🔐 Supports https with self signed certificates added to the systems trusted store
+- 🖥 Redirects all path requests to a single file for frontend routing
 - 🔎 Discovers freely available ports to serve on if no port is specified

 ## CLI Usage